ejw-data/algo-optimum-path/README.md

 ## Overview
 <hr>
 This repo explores algorithms that can help identify optimum paths.
-Initially, I will include only population as my optimizing criteria but I will continue to add features for improving the calculation such as minimum distance between cities or total cities visited per trip.
+Initially, I will include only distance as my optimizing criteria but I will continue to add features for improving the calculation such as population based optimization, minimum distance between cities or total cities visited per trip.
 Initially I will only calculate the routes based on a crude method (search of all options) but I intend to use more optimized methods like Dijkstra's Algorithm in the future.

 ## Status
-1. Currently have a basic model working
+1. Currently have a basic model working that finds shortest distance - need utilize haversine distance instead of euclidean
+1. Need to optimize for greatest population and allow for distance to vary but set limit for the maximum number of cities visited
+1. Don't think the basic model will find optimum for more complicated problems since it is finding the next minimum distance instead of looking at the total trip distance.
+A crude model that finds all combinations could find the best solution but this would be very processing heavy.
+Need to use an algorithm like Dijkstra or A*
-1. Simple Dijkstra examples are working but customizations are in progress.
+1. Simple Dijkstra example is working but customizations are in progress